This Destiny 2 Guardian Games article has been updated to reflect the 2022 changes.

 Which class in Destiny 2 is the best?

 This question has been highly debated since the launch of vanilla Destiny, and it may finally be answered with the upcoming Guardian Games.
-The second year of this event again pits Guardians against each other in the only format that can actually identify a clear winner — earning medals through magnificent feats of athleticism.
+The third year of this event again pits Guardians against each other in the only format that can actually identify a clear winner — earning medals through magnificent feats of athleticism.

 (Okay, it’s actually by completing quests.)